2008 Delaware gubernatorial election

 The 2008 Delaware gubernatorial election took place on November 4, 2008, coinciding with the United States presidential election.
-Democratic state Treasurer Jack Markell defeated Republican William Swain Lee in a landslide, succeeding incumbent Ruth Ann Minner, also a Democrat, who was prevented from running for a third term.
+Democratic state Treasurer Jack Markell defeated Republican Bill Lee in a landslide, succeeding incumbent Ruth Ann Minner, also a Democrat, who was prevented from running for a third term.

 As of 2008, Democrats had controlled the Delaware governorship for 16 years.
-In an upset, state Treasurer Jack Markell defeated Lieutenant Governor John Carney by 51 to 49% for the Democratic nomination on September 9.
+In an upset, state Treasurer Jack Markell defeated Lieutenant Governor John Carney by 51% to 49% for the Democratic nomination on September 9.
 Carney was considered the favorite.
-The Republican nominee was former state Superior Court Judge William Swain "Bill" Lee, defeating airline pilot Michael Protrack.
+The Republican nominee was former state Superior Court Judge Bill Lee, defeating airline pilot Michael Protrack.
 Lee was the Republican nominee for governor in 2004, and lost to Minner by a narrow margin.

 The race received more attention with the potential elevation of U.S. Senator Joe Biden as Barack Obama's choice as his Vice President of the United States.
 Election of a Republican governor would assist the party by proxy gaining an additional seat in the US Senate.
-Senator Biden resigned his seat in the United States Senate on January 15, 2009, and Ted Kaufman was appointed by Governor Minner to the vacant seat.
+Biden resigned his seat in the United States Senate on January 15, 2009, and Ted Kaufman was appointed by Governor Minner to the vacant seat.
 Kaufman had previously served as Senator Biden's Chief of Staff during his tenure in the United States Senate.